NiryoRobotics/ned_ros/sphinx_doc/index.rst

    To control the robot directly with ROS, you will need either to be connected in SSH to the physic robot, or to use the simulation.

-ROS is the more direct way to control the robot.
+ROS is the most direct way to control the robot.
 It allows:

 - to send command via the terminal in order to call services, trigger action, ...
 - to write a entire Python/C++ node in a script to realize a full process.